Fellowships and Prizes

 The Jarvis Alumni Fellowships of Berkeley Divinity School at Yale were established by a trust fund created in 1910 by Samuel Fermor Jarvis, D.D.
 Class of 1854.
 The fund was received by the Berkeley Divinity School in 1956.
 One-sixth of the annual income is to be used for two alumni fellowships for graduate study in ecclesiastical law and church history.

 The Abraham Johannes Malherbe Fellowship was endowed to support doctoral study in New Testament and Early Church History.
 Awarded solely on the basis of academic excellence, the fellowship is awarded annually to that M.A.R. or M.Div. graduate of YDS who has the most outstanding preparation in Greek and/or Latin and has been admitted to a doctoral program in New Testament or Early Church History at Yale or another university.
 The fellowship is intended not to be a contribution toward the tuition of the doctoral program but to enrich the student’s educational experience.
-Stipulations are available from the senior associate dean of academic affairs.
+Stipulations are available from the associate dean of academic affairs.

 The Two Brothers Fellowship, founded in 1926 by Caroline Hazard in memory of her brothers, Rowland Gibson Hazard and Frederick Rowland Hazard, is awarded annually by the faculty of YDS to a student or students to pursue biblical study, in Jerusalem when possible.